 - Admits when they are wrong.
 Ugh, I struggle sometimes to say, “I messed up.”
 It is hard to admit we made a mistake or that we should have left a situation well enough alone.
 But a healthy person is able to admit when they made a mistake AND helps to clean up the mess.
 So not only will they do the hard work of apologizing, but they will try to correct the situation.
 They won’t simply say, “I’m sorry” and leave you with the consequences.

-- Responsible for their part of the relationship.
+- Safe people take responsible for their part of the relationship.
 A safe person will take action in the relationship NOT for all the relationship because that would not be healthy, but they are willing to own and be part of the relationship.
 If you find that you are constantly “working” to keep a friendship or relationship then chances are something is wrong.
 A healthy friendship includes both parties giving and taking.
 Sometimes you are the one supporting them and other times you are receiving the benefits of a listening ear or helping hand.

-- Willing to grow.
+- Non-toxic people are willing to grow.
 Everyone makes mistakes.
 You know what one of the biggest differences is in a healthy person?
 They learn from their mistakes and continue to grow and move forward.
 They are interested in learning and setting goals.
 Mistakes and failures in life don’t define you.
 What you choose to do with those setbacks does.
 So many people get stuck in a destructive pattern.
 Instead of changing they decide to continue making those same poor choices.
 A healthy person will gradually be moving forward each year, challenging themselves to become a better version of themselves.

 - Takes responsibility for their own emotional, mental and spiritual health.
 They have their own interests and friends.
 They want to be with you but don’t need to.
 Remember Mr. Pud.
 Bless his little heart…he demanded absolute loyalty.
 He did not like you to pay attention to other cats.
 It was exhausting, and he was just a cat!!
 At times it felt good, since we all like to be wanted and appreciated, but a relationship that is built upon this dynamic will drain you.
 A safe person will take ownership of their own self-care.
 They aren’t constantly looking to someone else to focus on them 100% of the time.